DataDog/hiring-engineers/answers.md

 With our recipe written we need to add it to our `default` recipe and then run `kitchen converge` again

 #### Edit `chef_datadog_example/recipes/default.rb`
+Update the `recipes/default.rb` to include our mongodb recipe
 ```
 #
 # Cookbook:: chef_datadog_example